Derrick Shepard (defensive lineman): Professional career

-Miami Dolphins

-After not hearing his named called in the 1998 NFL Draft, Shepard signed as an undrafted free agent with the Miami Dolphins.
+After not hearing his named called in the 1998 NFL draft, Shepard signed as an undrafted free agent with the Miami Dolphins.

-New England Patriots

 In 1999, Shepard signed as a free agent with the New England Patriots.
 He was waived on August 1, 1999.

-Arizona Rattlers

 In 2000, Shepard tried his hand at Arena football, signing with the Arizona Rattlers of the Arena Football League.
 He recorded 4.5 tackles, 1 sack and two pass breakups on the season.

-Detroit Fury

 On April 11, 2001, Shepard was traded to the Detroit Fury for Kelvin Ingram.
 He played in just one game, recording a sack.
 He was waived on June 20, 2001.

-Tennessee Valley Vipers

 In 2002, Shepard played for the Tennessee Valley Vipers of the af2.

-Cincinnati Swarm

 In 2003, Shepard played with the Cincinnati Swarm also of the af2.

-Louisville Fire

 In 2004, Shepard joined the Louisville Fire, also of the af2.
 On August 11, 2004, Shepard scored the game-winning touchdown against the Quad City Steamwheelers in a 53–48 game.

-Dayton Warbirds
+He was a member of the Dayton Warbirds in 2006.

-Miami Valley Silverbacks

 In 2010, Shepard was an offensive and defensive line coach for the Miami Valley Silverbacks.
 His former teammate, Brian Wells was hired as the team's head coach in 2010, and he convinced Shepard to suit up for the Silverbacks.
 Shepard appeared in just a single game, recording one tackle on the season.

 Coaching career

 Miami Valley/Dayton Silverbacks

 In 2008, Shepard was named the head coach of the Miami Valley Silverbacks for the 2009 season.
-The Silverbacks went 0-10 and decided they would not retain Shepard as head coach.
+The Silverbacks went 0–10 and decided they would not retain Shepard as head coach.

 In 2010, the Silverbacks hired a former teammate and coach of Shephard's in Brian Wells.
 Wells signed Shepard as a player for the Silverbacks, but after just one game, Shepard joined the coaching staff working with the offensive and defensive lines.

 In 2011, Shepard returned to the role of head coach for the Silverbacks, as they had found a new home at Hara Arena in Dayton, Ohio.
 Shepard led the Silverbacks to a 5–5 record and earned the team their second-straight playoff berth.
 Their .500 winning percentage for the season was a Silverbacks record, until it was broken in 2012.
 Following the 2011 season, Shepard resigned as the Silverbacks head coach.

 In 2012, Shepard was once again the offensive and defensive line coach for the Silverbacks.
 He also received a role in the front office as the public relations director.